chesnay/cs230_projectv2/README.md

 ```

+Download the dataset from Kaggle at https://www.kaggle.com/competitions/riiid-test-answer-prediction/data and install it in the input directory:

+## Running the models

 To run the trained model, run the following in the root directory of the project:
 ```
+$ conda activate
 $ python main.py --config_file config/ak.yaml

 ```